jedmurph/ai_bootcamp_hwattempt/README.md

 # ai_bootcamp_hw1
-this is the AI bootcamp homework 1
+this is the AI bootcamp attempt 1